MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 ## Accessing PostGres DB with Python and Jupyter

-**CLARIFY:** As an alternative to accessing PostGres using `pgcli`, which may require some additional config not discussed above, we can access it directly using Python and Jupyter.
+**CONTINUE HERE AND FIRST CLARIFY -- WE ALREADY SPOKE ABOVE ABOUT HOW WE CAN AVOID PGCLI FOR DB ADMIN USING GUI OF PGADMIN, SO WHAT ARE WE SAYING HERE?:** As an alternative to accessing PostGres using `pgcli`, which may require some additional config not discussed above, we can access it directly using Python and Jupyter.

 ## Ingesting data to Postgres with Python